temee0/Human-Resources-Analytics-Report/README.md

 - The number of employees to be retrenched is 117.
 - 72 employees are due for promotion.
 - The average length of service for employees is 7 years.
+- 85% of employees reside within close or very close proximity to the workplace.

 ## Action Page
 ![](https://github.com/temee0/Human-Resources-Analytics-Report/blob/main/Action%20page.jpg)
+- The sum of monthly income of employees is $9,559,309.
 - The total count of married employees is 673.
 - The total count of single employees is 470.
 - The total count of divorced employees is 327.